 For example, in Node.js, you can store these credentials in a .env file:

 Let’s implement the Scalekit SDK in our application’s backend.
+The backend server is responsible for handling OAuth authentication and API interactions.
 This setup will manage the generation of the authorization URL and the exchange of the authorization code for retrieving user details.
+During this exchange, the backend server retrieves a Google ID token as part of the authentication process.
 Users authenticate and give consent to our application at the authorization URL, whereas exchanging code ensures our app receives correct information about the users.

 Scalekit handles the connection with Google on behalf of our app, making the process simple and secure.